 7) CSS text animations you can use in your headers

-However, used sparingly, CSS text animations can be a fun way to draw your users eye to a particular header, tagline, or call to action on your site.
+However, used sparingly, Scroll text animations can be a fun way to draw your users eye to a particular header, tagline, or call to action on your site.

 Have a look through these great options, for example: